 Cortina’s central location in the Ampezzo Dolomites means easy access to the Sorapiss Group, Tofane Group, Croda da Lago Group, Cristallo Group, and even the Sexten Dolomites.

 Cortina d’Ampezzo is justifiably popular, and so, we recommend visiting in Autumn, when the crowds have died down and the trails are blissfully empty.
+The Tofana di Rozes circuit trail and the Croda da Lago circuit trail are exceptionally beautiful in Fall.

 12. Lago Federa